demisto/content/Packs/Zimperium/Integrations/ZimperiumV2/README.md

 ### zimperium-policy-phishing-get

 ***
-Get phishing policy by its identifier.
+Get a phishing policy by its identifier.

 #### Base Command